Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/synch_comm_tcpip_intro/define_transfer_wait_period.md

     reached the X state
 - XA: the transfer
     reached the X state and is acknowledged
-- Y: the transfer completed the post-processing phase
+- Y: the transfer completed the post- processing phase
 - Z: the transfer completed the acknowledged phase
 - N: the transfer completed and received a negative acknowledgment